sttp/Specification/Sections/Commands.md

 #### Data Point Packet Command

+Data point packet commands are sent without the expectation of a response, as such data point packet commands can be transmitted over a lossy communications protocol, e.g., UDP, and thus suitable for data channel functionality.

 * Wire Format: Binary
   * Includes a byte flag indicating content, e.g.:
     * Data compression mode, if any